csvlinter/csvlinter/README.md

+# csvlinter
-# csvlinter — ⚡ The Fastest Streaming CSV Validator (up to 270x faster than similar tools)
+## ⚡ The fastest streaming CSV validator (up to 270x faster than similar tools)

 Blazing-fast, streaming-first CSV validator with JSON Schema support.
 Validates structure, content, and encoding of CSV files — built for CI, CLI, API and editor integration.